starknet-edu/starknetbook/primer/README.md

 Let's look briefly at how one of the more popular distributed databases [CassandraDB](https://cassandra.apache.org/doc/latest/cassandra/getting_started/configuring.html) handles these issues. *Note: when configuring the system we whitelist the `seed nodes` that will make up our trusted cluster that partake in a limited peer-to-peer [gossip](https://www.linkedin.com/pulse/gossip-protocol-inside-apache-cassandra-soham-saha).*
 <br>
 Once the distributed database is setup we have "Fault Tolerance" for our valueble piece of data `alice_account: 5.00`.
-If someone accidently brings their big ACME magnet into one datacenter, we have our data easily accesible on another host.
+If someone accidently brings their large ACME magnet into one datacenter, we have our data easily accesible on another host.
 Blockchains are not the only systems that make trade-offs, so what did we give up for this new fault tolerance?

 Banks Perspective:
 - Network overhead impacts performace